Guisborough : Capital of Cleveland

 Stewart Park, Marton, Middlesbrough, is today the site of the Captain Cook Birthplace Museum, which has a number of displays connected with the life of the great sailor and the places he visited.
 A vase made of Granite from Point Hicks, Australia stands close to the museum marking the site of the thatched cottage where Cook was born.

-Redcar (See also Middlesbrough for more information on Redcar) began as a little fishing village which grew as a coastal resort in the nineteenth century with the extension of the railway to here from Teesside.
+Redcar began as a little fishing village which grew as a coastal resort in the nineteenth century with the extension of the railway here from Teesside.
 Like Saltburn, Redcar is still frequented by day trippers in search of the scent of the sea but the biggest attraction is undoubtedly the Race Course around which the town seems to encircle.
+This opened in 1872 and ensured that day-trippers continued to flock.

 The town of Redcar is less known as the home of the world’s oldest lifeboat called the Zetland which is displayed in the museum of that name in King Street.
 It was built around 1810 by Henry Greathead of South Shields and originally worked at Spurn Head until it was bought by Redcar fisherman in 1802.
 The Zetland was built twenty years after the first ever lifeboat which was also built at South Shields.